Where exactly will the center be located?

 What is the overall cost to build the center?

 The overall cost to build the Wisconsin Agricultural Education Center will be $13 million dollars.
 This includes both the building the main center, the birthing barn, shuttles to the farm tour and exhibit development throughout the center.
+The Southern Wisconsin Agricultural Group is planning a similar project in Marshall, Wisconsin.

 Is there a need for two agricultural education centers in the state of Wisconsin?